Faltings heights of abelian varieties with complex multiplication: Orthogonal Shimura varieties

-of sheaves over $\mathcal{M}_{(p)}$ mapping onto local direct summands of their targets.
+In fact this square is cartesian: Both vertical arrows identify sections of their domain with those of the target that anti-commute with the homological realizations of the embedding~\eqref{eqn:lambda emb end}; see the argument in \cite[\S~7.3]{MadapusiSpin}.

 From this, we find that $x$ is special with respect to the lattice $L^\beef$ if and only if its homological realizations land in $\bm{V}_{?}$, and so the notion of being special is in this case \emph{intrinsic} to the stack $\mathcal{M}_{(p)}$, and independent of choices. \end{proof}

 If $S$ is now an arbitrary $\mathcal{M}$-scheme, we declare an endomorphism (\ref{eq:an endo}) to be \emph{special} if its restriction to $S_{\Z_{(p)}}$ is special for every prime $p$.
 Write $V(A_S)$ and $V(A_S[\ell^\infty])$ for the respective spaces of special endomorphisms.